telerik/xaml-docs/knowledge-base/kb-chartview-namespace-error.md

 ## Description

-An error with code XLS0503 and message "A Value of Type LineSeries Cannot be Added to Collection or Dictionary of Type PresenterCollection" shown during build of a project where a chart series is defined in XAML.
+An error with code XLS0503 and message "A Value of Type LineSeries Cannot be Added to Collection or Dictionary of Type PresenterCollection" shown during the build of a project where a chart series is defined in XAML.

 ![](images/kb-chartview-namespace-error-0.png)